JJ/granada-off/text/holy-not-a-week.md

 was one in the roundabouts where the off ramps from the freeway disgorge their charge of commuters.
-Besides watching the deconstruction of carrying a parade, you can also check out how they use radiocasettes, they still do it sometime, or now more often, Bluetooth speakers that reproduce the same music they will hear when they do the real thing.
-By the side of the *costaleros* and as ragtag army of brothers, sisters, boyfriends and girlfriends, you wil see a group of peopla tagging along, sometimes keeping the same steps of those rehearsing under a big wooden table covered with sandbags.
+Besides watching the deconstruction of carrying a parade, you can also check out how they use boom boxes, they still do it sometime, or now more often, BlueTooth speakers that reproduce the same music they will hear when they do the real thing.
+By the side of the *costaleros* and as ragtag army of brothers, sisters, boyfriends and girlfriends, you will see a group of people tagging along, sometimes keeping the same steps of those rehearsing under a big wooden table covered with sandbags.

-In ocasions, there will be accompanied by the band, although since they are oh so noisy, they go separate ways and make researse their *toques* or plays someplace far from civilization.
+In occasions, there will be accompanied by the band, although since they are oh so noisy, they go separate ways and make rehearse their *toques* or plays someplace far from civilization.
 There are several disquieting things about the bands.
 The first is their taste for dressing as hussars of the Austro-Hungarian empire.
 You see them